What is the current built time for a new Custom guitar?

 Due to the fact that we are a working wood shop, we do not offer regular shop tours.

-I need to bring in my Fodera instrument for service.
+I need to bring in my Fodera guitar for service.

 Do you work on non-Fodera instruments?